adlnet/xAPI-Spec/xAPI-Communication.md

 ######Conversion of Statements created based on version 0.95

-A 1.0.0 Client converting a Statement created in 0.95 MUST follow the steps below:
+A 1.0.0 Client or other system converting a Statement created in 0.95 MUST follow the steps below:

 * If the Statement is voided, do not convert it.
 * Remove the "voided" property from the Statement, if present.
 Remember, if the value